 Outlook

-Now that you migration is completly done and well-tested, you can think of all the new things you can do.
-For example we used Autofac and decided to go with the default of ASP.NET Core.
+Now that your migration is complete and well-tested, you can think of all the new things you can do.
+For example, we used Autofac and decided to go with the default ASP.NET Core.
 Anyway, I would argue do the migration without much refactoring or introduction of new concepts as it makes it much harder than it could be!
 Afterward, you can improve whatever you want.

 Conclusion

 I hope this article helps you to migrate your .NET Framework 4.8 application to .NET 6.
-Or it helps you to get a better understanding of the steps and underlying mechanism!
+Or it helps you to get a better understanding of the steps and underlying mechanisms!